-PreCanSkate is for skaters with little or no skating experience who are learning to skate the basics like balancing on two feet, standing up unassisted, moving forward and moving backward.
+PreCanSkate is for skaters aged 3 – 5 years old with little or no skating experience who are learning to skate the basics like balancing on two feet, standing up unassisted, moving forward and moving backward.

 No. Your child does not have to take PreCanSkate in order to take CanSkate lessons.
-They must however be able to stand up unassisted, balance on two feet, move forward, and move backward.
+However, they must be at least 6 years old OR be able to stand up unassisted, balance on two feet, move forward, and move backward.

 PreStar StarSkate 1 is the first level of the Skate Canada figure skating program.
 Skaters must be working on CanSkate badge 4 or higher in order to qualify for this program.
 PreStar skaters skate twice per week.
 You must be recommended for this program by a Club Coach.
 If you are interested in this program please speak to your child’s coach or contact the club by email here:

 SKATE CANADA Coaches are the primary teaching resource in our club and Program Assistants assist in the delivery of the program.

 Program Assistants are older, accomplished skaters at the club who volunteer their time to assist the younger skaters.
 They receive annual and ongoing training.

 Program Assistants are not required to answer any questions regarding your child’s progress.
 You may, however, ask them to get the attention of a coach or relay a message.

 Program Assistants share their love and knowledge of skating while performing various duties:

 - Assisting the SKATE CANADA Coach to deliver the program on and off ice

 - Demonstrating skills and teaching progressions